 - Intermittent fasting and the psychology of eating – with David Perry

 - Refocusing the mind – How to stop distraction – with Chris Jones – PA events.

 - Preparing for exams – Various Oxford Colleges

 - Marketing for therapists – for Natural Touch Therapies

 I have been one of the “Ask the Experts” in the magazine Happiful and contributes tips on anxiety related problems.

 I occasionally make appearances on BBC Radio Oxford on shows such as Malcolm Boyden’s Valentine’s show where I talked about phobias – and fear of commitment.

 On Kat Orman’s lunchtime show we talk about current news stories such as hugging and the importance of Oxytocin.
 I have also been on BBC Radio Somerset talking about motivation, and National BBC radio talking about phobias.

-A variety of national newspaper articles have been written about her, including one on her driving phobia and experience with living with someone with sleep apnoea.
+A variety of national newspaper articles have been written about me, including one on my driving phobia and experience with living with someone with sleep apnoea.

 Codes of conduct & ethics